metamn/react/content/blog/design-systems/index.md

 Before employing a design system these assets were looking more-or-less the same, in the best case, but many times completely different.

-Material Design made the portfolio to look consistent.
+Material Design made the entire portfolio to look consistent.

 Following unconditionally and perfectly the brand design guidelines.
-Whatever the asset might be, whenever the platform running on.
+Whatever the asset might be, wherever the platform might be running.

 ## What a design systems does?